arshika21cs007/Web-development/README.md

     <li>It can Create Visual Effects and Other Eye-catching Aesthetic Features.It helps me to become a renaissance programmer.</li>
     <li>There’s a comprehensive set of frameworks and libraries which makes my code easier.</li>

-<h2>React js</h2>
-    <li>React.js enables me to build highly dynamic and interactive user interfaces with ease.</li>
-    <li> This extensive toolkit simplifies complex operations, enabling me to focus on building features rather than reinventing the wheel.</li>